 - All employees have been reminded of our confidential whistleblowing helpline if they wish to make an anonymous report and posters are displayed in our offices.

-- All suppliers have agreed to comply with our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.
+- All suppliers agree to comply with our Supplier Code of Conduct as part of their contractual relationship with Impellam and its businesses.

-- Our significant suppliers completed an ethical questionnaire.
-We take a risk-based approach to these audits due to the number of suppliers we engage, and undertake them on those where we consider the exposure to be greatest.
+- Our significant suppliers are required to complete an ethical questionnaire.
+We take a risk-based approach towards our suppliers due to the number we engage and undertake audits on those suppliers where we consider the exposure to be greatest.
 No significant problems have been indicated within our supply chain.

 - All our branches received at least one compliance audit during which pre-employment checks, including eligibility to work, references, qualifications and proof of national insurance numbers, were reviewed.

 - We have performed random checks within our UK businesses to identify where agency workers may be sharing bank accounts, addresses or telephone numbers as this can be an indication of illegal or unethical behaviour.
 Where these are shared, we approach the individuals involved to ensure this is voluntary, for example where couples share a bank account.